 As this species is not uncommon in Kent, the distributional data maintained in this register will be at 1km square (monad) level.

 This will entail recording at a finer scale than the tetrads given in Philp (2010), from which the accompanying 1991-2005 distribution map is taken (with kind permission of the late Eric Philp and the Kent Field Club).
-Records for the period 2010-16 have already more or less replicated the 1991-2005 results, adding many locations, and resulting in 107 different monad records, equivalent to 82 tetrads.
+Records for the period 2010-17 have amply replicated the 1991-2005 results, adding many locations, and resulting in 118 different monad records, equivalent to 90 tetrads.
 This total well exceeds those under both previous surveys (Philp, 1982 and 2010), without any contribution from metropolitan vc16, which was not included in them.
 So either the species is currently spreading, or recent surveys have been more thorough.